By Tara Klager

 “Why aren’t we using Canadian wool?”

 Tara is a first-generation farmer originally from southwestern Ontario, who is now the shepherd for Canada's only Animal Welfare Approved fibre farm, Providence Lane Homestead.
-You can read more about Providence Lane Homestead by clicking here.
+Read more about Providence Lane Homestead here.
 A graduate of the permaculture design course with Oregon State University, Tara is passionate about building resilient landscapes, animal care standards, heritage breed conservation, reconciliation with our Indigenous communities and rebuilding our connections between fibre and place.